yirantao1000/lams/README.md

 - Simply run the same code multiple times to enable incremental improvement.
 - LAMS automatically:
-  - Saves user-generated examples in the `examples` folder.
+  - Creates an `examples` folder and saves user-generated examples.
-  - Updates summarized rules in the `rules` folder.
+  - Creates a `rules` folder and updates summarized rules.
   - Modifies `example_index` and `interact_index` in the config file.